 A brand is much more than just a logo design

-We conducted roadmapping session with Quickmove Removals to help clarify their brand strategy and identity before rebranding and building their new lead generating website.
+We conducted a positioning and roadmapping session with Quickmove Removals to help clarify their brand strategy and identity before rebranding and building their new lead generating website.

 Your branding also reflects how you communicate with your customers, your staff and suppliers through online and offline activities.
 This can be down to how you answer your telephone, your email, your invoices, even how you meet and greet.
 (Limp handshake anyone?)

 It’s not just about your products or services you provide in their respective elements, but the overall impact your company creates in a customer’s life.
 A strong rebrand will connect with your customers, unify your business, inspire your employees and ultimately increase sales for the long term.

 Before committing to a rebrand, have a think about where you business is now and where you want to go.